AI/BI Genie

 How Monte Carlo collects Genie traces

-An existing Databricks integration in Monte Carlo with a SQL Warehouse connection.
+PrerequisitesAn existing Databricks integration in Monte Carlo with a SQL Warehouse connection.
 If you haven't set this up yet, see our Databricks SQL Warehouse guide.
+Because a SQL Warehouse connection is scoped to a single Databricks workspace, it must connect to the same workspace your Genie spaces live in β set up one integration per workspace you want to monitor.

 A Genie space's conversation history is API-resident: it lives only behind the Genie Conversation API, with no table to query.
 So instead of asking you to turn on trace export, Monte Carlo installs a lightweight, fully managed collector job into your Databricks workspace.
 About once an hour, the collector reads new Genie conversations and merges them into a Unity Catalog table named genie_traces, in the catalog and schema you choose during setup, which Monte Carlo then reads through your SQL Warehouse connection like any other trace table.

-You don't deploy, upgrade, or run the collector β€” Monte Carlo manages its full lifecycle.
+You don't deploy, upgrade, or run the collector β Monte Carlo manages its full lifecycle.
 You only grant the permissions below.
 After you add a Genie space, the first collection runs on the collector's next scheduled run.

 Permissions

 Setting up Genie involves three things Monte Carlo does for you, each needing its own access: it installs the collector, the collector collects Genie data into a trace table, and Monte Carlo reads that table.
-In the common setup, one dedicated, least-privilege service principal β€” the one attached to your SQL Warehouse connection β€” fills all three roles, and it's the recommended connection identity.
+In the common setup, all three roles are filled by one identity β the service principal your Databricks SQL Warehouse connection authenticates as in Monte Carlo.
+Using one dedicated, least-privilege service principal for it is the recommended setup; the rest of this section just calls it "the service principal."

-1. Install the collector β€” checked at setup.
+1. Install the collector β checked at setup.
 For the principal that installs the collector:

-Grant both from the principal's entitlements and the relevant Permissions dialogs in Databricks β€” they aren't Unity Catalog GRANTs.
+Grant both from the principal's entitlements and the relevant Permissions dialogs in Databricks β they aren't Unity Catalog GRANTs.

-2. Collect Genie data β€” Unity Catalog write checked at setup; Genie read surfaces on the first run (a missing grant fails that run).
-On the catalog and schema where the trace table will live, grant the principal the collector runs as (by default, the same connection principal):
+2. Collect Genie data β Unity Catalog write and Genie space access are both checked at setup.
+On the catalog and schema where the trace table will live, grant the service principal (which the collector runs as):

 GRANT USE CATALOG ON CATALOG <catalog> TO `<service-principal>`;